rollschild/2d-game-physics-engine/README.md

 - **Verlet Integration**
   - better accuracy than **implicit Euler**
   - less memory usage when simulating a large number of particles
+  - best suited for simulating particles and constraints between particles
 - **Runge-Kutta Integration**
   - a family of integrators
   - **RK4** is the most popular